fobiat/IoT-Home-Arduino/IoT_Home_Assistant/README.md

 - If you prefer not to keep credentials in a file, you can also inject them at build time or use a hardware secure element.

+See the top-level README `Using secrets (recommended)` section for full guidance and CI secret names:
+`../README.md#using-secrets-recommended`

 CI / GitHub Actions

 - The repository GitHub Actions workflow can build the sketch using repository secrets.
 To enable CI builds that use your credentials, add the following repository secrets under Settings → Secrets & variables → Actions: